1952 Summer Olympics: Political situation

 The international political atmosphere was tense when the Helsinki Olympics were held.
 When the IOC held its meeting in Vienna in 1951, many difficult topics were on the agenda.
 The Cold War was under way, and the situation between Israel and Arab countries, divided Germany had to be addressed as a team, and the Chinese Civil War, with the Chinese Communist Party winning, forming the People's Republic of China and the Republic of China government exiled to Taiwan.

 Four years earlier, Japan was not invited to the London Olympics from the losing states of the Second World War.
 The Olympic Committee of Israel had not yet been recognized, and a successor to the German Olympic Committee, which had been dissolved during World War II, had not yet been established, but all these countries already participated in the Helsinki Games, as did Saarland.

 The Cold War affected the participation of both the United States and the Soviet Union in the Games.
 The participation of the United States in the Games was decided only after the country had received an assessment of the political situation in Finland from its embassy in Helsinki.
 The Soviet Union was accepted as a member of the IOC in May 1951, and in December of the same year the country accepted the invitation to the competition, as the country's athletes were in medal condition.
 Although the Soviet leadership had previously considered the Games a bourgeois event, the Helsinki Games held propaganda value.
 In the Soviet Union, billions of rubles were spent on coaching athletes in just one year.
 The Soviet Union planned to fly its athletes every day between Leningrad and Helsinki.
 Another option was for Soviet athletes to stay in the Soviet Porkkalanniemi garrison.
-However, Finland required that all competitors stay in the race village.
-As a compromise solution for the Eastern Bloc athletes, a second race village was established in Espoo, Otaniemi.
+However, Finland required that all competitors stay in the Olympic village.
+As a compromise solution for the Eastern Bloc athletes, a second Olympic village was established in Espoo, Otaniemi.
+Joseph Stalin allowed Soviet athletes to enter the 1952 Summer Olympics because he was sure that they would win the most medals.
+However, American athletes secured more gold and total medals and Stalin afforded more resources for the advancement of elite athletes in the Soviet Union in the build-up to the 1956 Summer Olympics.

 The 1952 Games were also threatened with cancellation due to the deteriorating world situation.
 The Korean War had begun in 1950, which also caused concern in the organizing committee.
 At Von Frenckell's suggestion, the organizing committee decided to take out Lloyd's of London war insurance.